 So if you own a $100 stock that has a yield of 4%, this means you are getting $4 in dividends every year which you can take as cash to reinvest, take as income or participate in a stock reinvestment plan if that is offered.
 The stock is going to vary a great deal depending on the volatility of the market.
 It could be $110 one day and two weeks later down to $80, but the important thing is that you still get your $4 dividend unless the company finds itself in trouble and has to stop paying dividends.

-Some stocks never move to much and will be the same value year after year, paying out their dividends to their investors.
+Some stocks never move to much.
+They will be the same value year after year, paying out their dividends to their investors.
 On the other hand if you have a dividend growth stock, on average the stock is going to appreciate based on how investors evaluate the company.
-While you never make money until you sell, your investment can increase over time, all the while you are receiving dividends from the stock.
+While you never make money until you sell, your investment can increase over time.
+All the while you are receiving dividends from the stock.
 Some people will hold the stock for a long time preferring to receive the dividends as income.

 As stocks appreciate , the yield will go down since the dividend remains the same yet the money that the stock is worth goes up.
 Investors will sell the stock to reinvest in something else that pays a better yield.
 As a result a company is forced to increase their annual dividend to bring the yield up, retain investors and anyone who is looking for income.

-As interest rates rise, you may see the value of your stocks decline unless they raise their dividends to increase the yield.
-While you may not like the value of your stocks going down, your main focus is on income generation and increasing dividends will improve your income level considerably.
+As interest rates rise, you may see the value of your stocks decline.
+Unless they raise their dividends to increase the yield.
+While you may not like the value of your stocks going down, your main focus is on income generation.
+Increasing dividends will improve your income level considerably.

-If you are planning to invest in stocks, aim for blue chip dividend paying stocks, diversify and monitor on a regular basis.
-Avoid the quick money schemes and if a company does get into serious trouble, bail out before you lose it all!
+If you are planning to invest in stocks, aim for blue chip dividend paying stocks.
+Diversify and monitor on a regular basis.
+Avoid the quick money schemes.
+If a company does get into serious trouble, bail out before you lose it all!